GreatCell Solar

-The company was predominantly focused on perovskite solar cell and materials development, with numerous academic and corporate partnerships trying to commercialize modules based on both glass and metal substrates by 2019 and 2020, respectively.
-In July 2017, a memorandum of understanding was signed with the world's largest solar panel manufacturer Jinko Solar which was hoped to lead to large scale deployment of the technology.
-In October 2018, the Materials Division of Greatcell Solar was spun off, in a new business called Greatcell Solar Materials (GSM), based in Queanbeyan.
+The company was predominantly focused on perovskite solar cell and materials development, with numerous academic and corporate partnerships attempting to commercialize modules based on both glass and metal substrates by 2019 and 2020 respectively.
+In July 2017, a memorandum of understanding was signed with the world's largest solar panel manufacturer, Jinko Solar, a decision made in hopes of allowing for large-scale deployment of the technology.
+In October 2018, the Materials Division of Greatcell Solar was branched off into a new business, Greatcell Solar Materials (GSM), now based in Queanbeyan.

 In December 2018, GreatCell Solar Limited entered administration and was put into liquidation in September 2019.

-Greatcell Solar Materials still operates as a manufacturer and supplier of materials (including perovskite precursors, dyes and titania pastes) for renewable energy systems applications to the photovoltaics research sector and the electronics industry.
+Greatcell Solar Materials still operates as a manufacturer and supplier of materials (including perovskite precursors, dyes and titania pastes) for renewable energy systems in cooperation with the photovoltaics research sector and the wider electronics industry.